CONTACT US

 Flutter

-Flutter is a quite fresh mobile development framework created by Google.
-It uses the Dart programming language that supports most of the object-oriented concepts.
+Flutter is a mobile development framework created by Google.
+It uses Dart programming language that supports most of the object-oriented concepts.

-It is not so well-known in the development world and has a much smaller community than React Native.
-On the other hand, it can provide great performance, has excellent build automation tooling, and allows easy and painless setup on CI/CD servers, thanks to its strong CLI tools.
+While it doesn’t have a community or popularity the size of React Native’s, it can provide great performance.
+Moreover, it has excellent build automation tooling.
+Flutter allows easy and painless setup on CI/CD servers, thanks to its strong CLI tools.

 + Great developer tools